-Even after people have completed their rehabilitation treatment and returned to regular daily life, addiction is still something that will, like any other chronic disease, require lifelong management and monitoring.
+Even after people have completed their rehabilitation treatment and returned to regular daily life, addiction is still like any other chronic disease.
+It requires lifelong management and monitoring.
 Failure to take this aspect of recovery seriously can result in a relapse that could potentially become a return to drug or alcohol dependency.

 On the other hand, it is important to keep in mind that sometimes relapse does happen.
 More than sometimes, really, with statistics showing that about 40 to 60 percent of people in recovery from substance abuse disorders will relapse at some point.

-A relapse can even occur sometimes as long as months or years into recovery, which can be particularly dangerous, as someone who has maintained lengthy sobriety will have lost their tolerance for the substance they previously had been abusing.
+A relapse can even occur sometimes as long as months or years into recovery.
+This can be particularly dangerous for someone who has maintained a lengthy sobriety and lost their tolerance for the substance they previously had been abusing.
 This means that if they relapse and take the same amount they were accustomed to before, they could easily overdose, potentially fatally.

 However, you can significantly decrease the risks of relapsing if you make creating an effective, realistic relapse prevention plan an essential part of your recovery.

 Relapse prevention is a cognitive-behavioral approach to being able to both identify and prevent situations that make someone vulnerable to relapse.
 A relapse prevention plan aims to address the problem with techniques and tools to help deal with both the internal and external stressors that can put someone in a high-risk relapse situation.
 Gaining an understanding of how relapse works and the psychology behind it is critical in being able to prevent it.